xcore/sc_lcd/doc/api.rst

 **LCD_FAST_WRITE**
 	The define enables a faster LCD write function, however, it produces more code.
 Use when a 25MHz pixel clock is required.
 It cannot be used with LCD_HOR_PULSE_WIDTH > 0 or LCD_VERT_PULSE_WIDTH > 0 as horizontal and veritcal sync signals are not supported in LCD_FAST_WRITE mode.

+**LCD_USE_32_BIT_DATA_PORT**
+	If the data port for the LCD is on a 32 bit port then enable this define.
+It will result in a working LCD but half the maximum pixel clock due to the loss of port buffering.

 API
 +++